EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 ![Static Structure](an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony/static-structure.png)

-For a simple app like this, our entities are litle more than containers for our data, the repositories take care of encapsulating the database access logic, and the services contain the logic that leverages the other objects to fulfill our business requirements.
+For a simple app like this, our entities are litlle more than containers for our data, the repositories take care of encapsulating the database access logic, and the services contain the logic that leverages the other objects to fulfill our business requirements.

 The front end, as you'll see, is super simple.
 Not really any client side JavaScript logic to speak of.
-So this is more of an old-school, backend only app.
+So this is more of an old-school, back end only app.
 Good enough for what we're trying to do here though.

 So our only use case is the current weather request.
 We do have, however, a couple alternate scenarios within that use case.
 First, if the user types in an invalid US state code, the app will show a validation error.
 Second, if the user inputs a city that does not exist (or, more specifically, one that the OpenWeatherMap Web API can't find), the app will show another error message.